denvysotskyi/blog-app/README.md

 This application - blog made with Angular.

-To obtain access rights to the admin panel, a password is required.
+To obtain access rights to the admin panel, you need a test mail address and password.
-You can get it from the author of the project.
+You can find out this data by contacting the author of the project.

 ### Stay in touch